ElegantLin/elegantlin.github.io/_pages/about.md

 Motto
 -----
 I like three sentenses from Albert Eninstein, Steve Jobs and Robert Team of Harbin Institue of Technology (HIT).
-These three sentenses have inspired me **to be A LIFE-LONG LEARNER** and helped me overcome difficulties both in Research and Engineering one after another, which are:
+For a researcher, scientists or engineer whatever, he has to keep fresh and keep young to step forward forever in his area. **He is always a child in his area and he is always on his way**. *Success is never final*.
+These three sentenses have inspired me **to be A LIFE-LONG LEARNER** and helped me overcome difficulties both in Research and Engineering one after another.  which are:
 * If we knew what it was we were doing, it would not be called research, would it?
 * Stay hungery.
 Stay foolish.
 * 极限尤可突破，至臻亦不可止。